ynop/NTSpeechRecognition/README.md

   * Switch between searches immediatly
   * Partial hypotheses (Before end of utterance is detected)
   * Keyword Spotting, Grammar, NGram
+* Fake Recognizer
+  * Receive hypetheses from UDP connection
+  * Can be used to test apps (Define exactly which hypothesis should show up)

 ## Installation